Pelican, Yeti Coolers vs. Chest Freezer: Finding the Best Cold Storage for You

 One question we get all the time is: "What is the best way to store/transport my IcePlates?"
 We have two basic choices that apply to most people/applications: Coolers and Freezers.

 Coolers and freezers go hand in hand.
-You need a freezer for cooler to be useful.
+You need access to a freezer to initially freeze the IcePlates.
+A cooler is a useful next step depending on set-up and circumstances.
 Premium coolers from companies like Yeti and Pelican have been all the rage the last few years.
 They are impressive products, holding up to bear attacks, keeping ice in extreme conditions for extended periods of time, displaying a great design aesthetic and communicating a rugged/outdoor lifestyle that many people find appealing.
 We own both Yeti and Pelican Cooler products here at Qore Performance.
 While we love them both, we have found them to have surprising limitations in both usability and value.
 Simultaneously, chest freezers from companies like Haier have become incredibly affordable and energy efficient, delivering amazing value and drawing so little power that they mount a credible and often overlooked competitor to the premium cooler.
 In this article, we will take a quick look at both categories of products and which solution is right for your mission/application.

 Pelican and Yeti Coolers